mryndzionek/qpn_experiments/README.md

 		make

-7. Upload the simple `blink` example hex file to the MCU
+7. Upload the simple `blink` example hex file to the MCU:

 		make upload_blink